|Approved by||Council, 14 October 2015|

 14. Sale of surplus assets to staff

-(a) The University’s procedures around sales of surplus assets to staff is contained in the Assets Procedure.
+(a) The University’s procedures relating to sales of surplus assets to staff is contained in the Assets Procedure.

 15. Loyalty reward scheme benefits